serdarbozoglan/CapstoneProject/DataWrangling/a.md

 ### B. Checking Correlated Features:

-After checking how correlated `Distance` and `Scheduled Elapsed Time [CRSElapsedTime]`, we deduced to drop Distance feature.
+After checking how correlated `Distance` and `Scheduled Elapsed Time [CRSElapsedTime]`, we decided to drop Distance feature.